bchiddy/football-sim/README.md

 - **Realistic Results:** The simulated match outcomes take into account the relative strengths of the competing teams, ensuring that the results reflect the probabilities seen in real season.
 - **League Table:** After the simulation is complete, the program calculates and displays the final league table, showing the rankings of all teams based on their performance throughout the season.
 - **Team Statistics:** In addition to the league table, the program provides individual team statistics such as total wins, losses, draws, goals scored, and goals conceded.
-- **Customization:** You can customize the program to add or remove teams, adjust team strengths, or modify any other aspect of the simulation to suit your preferences.

 ## Getting Started